At Medstead, we highly value our status as a church school.

 Yr 5: Pentecost

 Year 6 also attend Winchester Cathedral, together with their peers, across the Diocese for the Primary Schools’ Leavers’ Service.

 The whole school (minus parents as the church is too small!) walk to church hand in hand, older children escorting younger friends with staff, for our annual Christmas Carol Service where our Worship Leaders use Bible readings to tell the Christmas story.

-Members of our local churches lead worship on a regular basis and children are encouraged to become actively involved.
-During these, children learn many new songs which they sing with great enthusiasm and learn to sign the choruses as well.
+Canon Ed Pruen leads worship on a regular basis and children are encouraged to become actively involved.
+During these, children learn many new songs which they sing with great enthusiasm and learn to sign the choruses as well in BSL.

 The Governing Body of Medstead Church of England Primary School includes Foundation Governors, all of whom are appointed by the Parish Church Council, including the rector of St Andrews.